Can LLMs Predict the Future or Are They Just Remembering?

 )

-Once you have LAP scores for all your prompts, run a simple regression with the interaction term LLM Prediction × LAP.
-If the coefficient is positive and significant, your LLM forecasts are contaminated by lookahead bias.
+Once you have a LAP score per firm-date, regress your realized outcome on the LLM forecast, LAP, and the interaction LLM × LAP.
+If the interaction coefficient is positive and significant, your LLM forecasts are contaminated by lookahead bias.
+The full step-by-step instructions live in a portable CLAUDE.md file you can drop into any forecasting project.

 What We Found